Father's quota: Scholarly debate

 Human biologist and researcher on human behavioral ecology Terje Bongard states that "women are more concerned about their children than men.
 That's how we are naturally selected.
-It has taken hundreds of thousands of years to develop the our emotional life.
+It has taken hundreds of thousands of years to develop our emotional life.
 There is no way to turn it off with a political decision."
 According to Bongard, it may have harmful effects for children to take the leave period from mothers and give to fathers.

-Literary theorist Jørgen Lorentzen and sociologist Øystein Gullvåg Holter have supported the father's quota, arguing that it makes fathers "caring and present."
-Jørgen Lorentzen characterized the opinions of Bongard and Ottesen Kennair as "bio fascism" and "psycho nonsense," stating that they should "abdicate as researchers."

 According to the Norwegian Association for Women's Rights there is limited evidence to support a relationship between the father's quota and gender equality; the few relevant studies point in different directions.
 For example, a study conducted by several economists (Jon H. Fiva et al.) found that the father's quota has not contributed to promoting gender equality.
 The study found that the quota led to women working less, that it did not contribute to equal pay, and that it did not appear to alter the distribution of tasks in the home.
 Psychologist and former Chairman of UNICEF Torild Skard has considered proposals to increase the father's quota to 50% as discriminatory to women and children, while Professor of Child Psychology Turid Suzanne Berg-Nielsen said such proposals have no basis in research on children's development.